arfc/transition-scenarios/input/europe/edits_to_eu_reactor_pris.md

 2.
 Germany KALKAR
-Was Cancelled construction.
+Construction was cancelled.
 Plan killed in 1991 listed as shutdown date.
 The entry entry is deleted.

 3.
 Germany GREIFSWALD-6 & 7 & 8
-Was Cancelled construction.
+Construction was cancelled.
 Plan killed in 1990 listed as shutdown date.
 The entry entry is deleted.

 4.
 Germany STENDAL-1 & 2
-Was Cancelled construction.
+Construction was cancelled.
 Plan killed in 1991 listed as shutdown date.
 The entry entry is deleted.

 5.
 Italy CIRENE & MONTIALTO DI CASTRO-1 & 2
-Was Cancelled construction.
+Construction was cancelled.
 Plan killed in 1988 listed as shutdown date.
 The entry entry is deleted.

 6.
 Poland ZARNOWIEC-1 & 2
-Was Cancelled construction.
+Construction was cancelled.
 Plan killed in 1990 listed as shutdown date.
 The entry entry is deleted.

 7.
 Spain LEMONIZ-1 & 2
-Was Cancelled construction.
+Construction was cancelled.
 Plan killed in 1984 listed as shutdown date.
 The entry entry is deleted.

 8.
 Spain VALDECABALLEROS-1 & 2
-Was Cancelled construction.
+Construction was cancelled.
 Plan killed in 1984 listed as shutdown date.
 The entry entry is deleted.

 9.